domchiqa/hello-world/README.md

 Hi guys :)

-My name is Dominika (24y.) and I am totally begginer with coding.
+My name is Dominika (24y.) from Slovakia and I am total newbie.